fsi-tue/workshops/src/python-2/slides.md

 ---

-# Project of the day: Starwars-Thingy!
+# Project of the day: Something with Starwars!

 Let's use _SWAPI_, the starwars API!